Learning When to Advise Human Decision Makers: Additional Details on Learning the Advising Policy

 Our experimental design compares human prediction performance in five experimental treatments.
 The first three treatments compare human performance when assisted by advising policies of different learning quality: \textbf{``Learned,''} in which humans were assisted by the learned advising policy described above; \textbf{``Random,''} in which the subset of defendant cases for which the human received the algorithmic advice was chosen at random, in the same frequency in which the learned advising policy provided advice on the training data; \textbf{``Omniscient,''} in which humans were assisted by an advising policy that showed the advice exactly in those cases where the algorithmic risk assessment was more accurate than their initial (unassisted) prediction, based on the ground truth of the defendant case (i.e., whether the defendant eventually violated his release terms).
 This provides an upper bound for performance improvement that may be achieved by improving the learning quality of our advising policy.

-In addition, we ran a \textbf{``No Advice''} treatment in which humans made the predictions on their own without observing the algorithmic risk assessment, and the \textbf{``Update''} treatment from \cite{benCSCW} in which humans first made the prediction on their own and then always observed the algorithmic prediction and were allowed to update their prediction if they wished.
+In addition, we ran a \textbf{``No Advice''} treatment in which humans made the predictions on their own without observing the algorithmic risk assessment, and the \textbf{``Update''} treatment from \cite{benCSCW}, in which humans first made the prediction on their own and then always observed the algorithmic prediction and were allowed to update their prediction if they wished.
 The prediction structure in this Update treatment led to the best human prediction performance in \cite{benCSCW}, consistently with findings in other recent studies (e.g., \cite{bucinca2021,groh2022}) and with prior behavioral research that suggest the importance of forming a pre-advice independent opinion \cite{swol2005,bonaccio2006,sniezek1995}.

 For comparability with the experimental results of \cite{benCSCW}, we used in the experiment the same set of 300 defendant cases that they used, which were sampled from the heldout dataset of the risk-assessment algorithm's training process, and followed their experimental setup and procedure.
-200 people or more participated in each of the experimental treatments, to a total of 1,096 participants and 54,800 predictions.
-For more details on the experimental setup and design, see {\em Materials and Methods}, and see Table \ref{tbl:demographics} in the Appendix for demographic and general details on the experiment.
+200 people or more participated in each of the experimental treatments.
+For more details, see Appendix \ref{app:setup}.

 Next, we describe the main experimental results.
-See Table \ref{tbl:overview} in the Appendix for an overview of the results according to the main metrics.
+Table \ref{tbl:overview} provides an overview of the results according to the main metrics.
 All p-values and confidence intervals are generated on distribution of performance at the participant level, unless otherwise stated.